 - Bread flour or plain flour

-- Gold top milk (or full fat if you can’t get gold top, but definitely not skimmed)
+- Gold top milk (or full fat if you can’t get gold top, but definitely not skimmed) or single cream

 - A selection of Italian style herbs.

 - Lasagne pasta, dry, about 18 sheets (depending on your dish and the size of the sheets)

 - Parmesan, ground